 - Make sure that no one turns off or on an electrical appliance or light.
 Other sources of ignition should be moved out of the area if possible.
 Pilot lights should be turned off if possible

 - Contact Facility Services for gas personnel to assist in locating the leak, and notify EHS

 - Turn off gas if location of shutoff valve is known

 - Evacuate area and keep people out if leak may be significant

-- Evaluation and guidance is provided by Facility Services and Safety
+- Evaluation and guidance is provided by Facility Services and EHS

 Additional reportable hazards include but are not limited to gas facility failures such as: